 What should I do if I see someone on campus who is not wearing a mask?

 Prior to campus reopening, a new GPS system and Code of Conduct related to COVID-19 health and safety guidelines will be posted for all community members to follow.
-If you feel uncomfortable, please let your instructor know or a Student Support team member.
+If you feel uncomfortable, please let your instructor know or contact a Student Support team member.